-The Auditor also continues to recommend that the annual communication from the Commissioner of Finance to the Chairperson of the Common Council Finance Committee be used as the basis for scheduling a Finance Committee meeting.
+The Office of the City Auditor has recommended and continues to recommend that the annual communication from the Commissioner of Finance to the Chairperson of the Common Council Finance Committee be used as the basis for scheduling a Finance Committee meeting.
 These meetings could be used as the vehicle for the Commissioner of Finance to familiarize each of the Common Councilors in attendance with the procedures, restrictions and practical considerations placed on the City during the investing of its cash assets.
 With the addition of individuals newly elected to the Council being a somewhat regular reoccurrence, annual briefings appear to be the most appropriate and expedient procedure to keep Common Councilors familiar with their fiduciary responsibilities.

-Philip J. LaTessa Syracuse City Auditor City of Syracuse October 29, 2008
+Philip J. LaTessa Syracuse City Auditor City of Syracuse December 7, 2010